New car warranties and services

 New vehicle warranties and servicing

 New vehicle express warranties guarantee to fix the vehicle should something go wrong during the warranty period.
-This warranty can be subject to certain terms and conditions and often includes conditions about servicing by authorised outlets, such as the dealer.
+This warranty can be subject to certain terms and conditions and often includes conditions to ensure any servicing is carried out by qualified staff, using appropriate quality parts and according to the manufacturer's specification.
 These conditions can usually found in the vehicle’s service log book.